Overview

 Rivestack HA clusters use Patroni for automatic failover and cluster management.
 When a primary node fails, a replica is promoted within seconds — no manual intervention required.Architecture

-Each HA cluster consists of:- 1-3 PostgreSQL nodes — one primary (read-write) and zero or more replicas (read-only)
+Each HA cluster consists of:- 1-3 PostgreSQL nodes — one primary and zero or more replicas for failover

 - etcd — distributed consensus store for leader election